swfans/syndre/README.md

 installed, you may even use it to perform the installation automatically - see [GNU or UNIX chapter](#installing-on-gnu-or-unix) for details.

-You can now launch `bfgame.exe` and have fun!
+You can now launch `syndre.exe` and have fun!

 ## Building